 The Agri-Products Business contains trading fresh produce imported from countries like Australasia and South East Asia as well as upstream cultivations in China.
-This business unit generated HK\$200.8 million for the FY2020/21, down approximately 0.8% as compared to the HK\$202.5 million generated in FY2019/20.
-Similar to the FMCG Trading Business, the revenue of this business segment was also affected by the pandemic, the keen competition and the disrupted supply chains.
-The competition for imported fresh produce market remained fierce due to rising import costs and persistent anti-extravagance atmosphere.
-On the contrary, the upstream farming business recorded steady revenue growth during the financial year thanks to its gradual expansion, better distribution channels and agricultural skills.
+This business unit generated HK\$206.6 million for the FY2021/22, increased approximately 2.9% as compared to the HK\$200.8 million generated in FY2020/21, primarily attributable to the increase in the selling prices of the agricultural products and the increase in the production yield of the upstream farming business.
+The competition for imported fresh produce market remained fierce due to rising import costs and persistent anti-extravagance atmosphere, whereas the upstream farming business recorded steady revenue growth during the financial year thanks to its gradual development, better distribution channels and agricultural skills.